 Digital Object Identifier (DOI)

 Mi, Zhiping; Halfter, Willi; Abrahamson, Eric E.; Klunk, William E.; Mathis, Chester A.; Mufson, Elliott J.; and Ikonomovic, Milos D., "Tenascin-C Is Associated With Cored Amyloid-B Plaques In Alzheimer Disease And Pathology Burdened Cognitively Normal Elderly" (2016).
-Neurobiology.
+Translational Neuroscience.
 346.